Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Filename: The test set image on our local drive (for reference)
 * Correct: A flag showing whether the predicted label is the same as the actual label

-This dataset is extremely useful as we can not only calculate our classification accuracy, but we can also deep-dive into images where the network was struggling to predict and try to assess why - leading to us improving our network, and potentially our input data!
+This dataset was extremely useful as I could not only calculate my classification accuracy, but I could also deep-dive into images where the network was struggling to predict and try to assess why - leading to improving my network, and potentially my input data!

 <br>
-#### Test Set Classification Accuracy
+### Test Set Classification Accuracy

-Using our DataFrame, we can calculate our overall Test Set classification accuracy using the below code:
+Using my DataFrame, I could calculate my overall Test Set classification accuracy using the below code:

 ```python
 # Overall test set accuracy